abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

 desktop.hostPathRoot: '/mnt/abcdesktop_volumes'
 ```

-Kubernetes will automatically create a folder for each of your users if it does not already exists.
+Kubernetes will automatically create a directory for each user if one does not already exist.

-Finally, update the configmap and restart pyos by running the commands below
+Finally, update the ConfigMap and restart pyos by running the following commands:

 ```
 kubectl create -n abcdesktop configmap abcdesktop-config --from-file=od.config -o yaml --dry-run=client | kubectl replace -n abcdesktop -f - kubectl rollout restart deploy pyos-od -n abcdesktop
 ```

-## Check if user's homedir is persistent
+## Check if user's home directory is persistent

-You can now connect to your abcdesktop and login as a user.
+You can now connect to abcdesktop and log in as a user.

-Once connected you can run the following command to see if the user's homedir system exists
+Once connected, run the following command to verify that the user's home directory is correctly configured:

 ```
 kubectl describe pod <YOUR-POD-NAME> -n abcdesktop
 ```

-You should see someting like this in the volumes section
+You should see something like the following in the volumes section:

 ```
 Volumes: